aabouzaid/fix-ubuntu-for-arabic-user/README.md

 This app does the following:
 * Set system Arabic font since the default Arabic one is too ugly!
 * Set Firefox Arabic font because you will get ugly pages if you don't have MS fonts.
 * Fix Lam-Alef connecting issue (I don't know why people still use ["Lam" and "Alef"](http://graphemica.com/%EF%BB%BB) as "one" character!
-But it's here anyway!)
+But it's here anyway!).
 * Set gedit default Arabic encoding because Windows OS is using WINDOWS-1256 instead UTF-8!
 * Set Totem default encoding ... the same as in gedit.
 * Enable RTL in LibreOffice which is not enabled by default.